-Explain how substance abuse treatment works and what family interventions can look like.
-Explains how substance abuse treatment works, how family interventions can be a first step to recovery, and how to help children from families affected by alcohol and drug abuse.
+When it comes to substance abuse, it is important to understand how treatment works and what family interventions can look like.
+Alcohol abuse can have devastating effects on individuals and their families, and it is essential to be aware of the risks associated with quitting drinking abruptly.
 Can a person who is chronically dependent on alcohol really die if he stops drinking abruptly?
 Or is it just another clever excuse not to part with the drug of your choice?
 When you drink a lot of alcohol regularly, your brain chemistry adjusts over time to counteract its sedative effects.
 When you stop drinking, your brain may be overstimulated and you may have physical and mental health symptoms.

 Many people assume that undergoing an alcoholic detox is perfectly safe.
 However, this assumption can be dangerous as single-handedly alcohol detoxifications can literally claim hundreds of thousands of lives around the world every year.
 Because alcohol withdrawal can be deadly for some people who try to detox on their own without medical attention, it's important to talk to your doctor before you stop drinking.
 Alcohol withdrawal occurs when people who have an alcohol dependence stop drinking or significantly slow down their consumption of alcohol.